 A centralised selection process is used to admit students to the four selective entry schools.
 Each year students need to sit a common entrance exam in order to be considered for the following school year.

-Applications for the 2018 school year are now open
+Applications for the 2018 school year are now closed

 The application fee of $120 is waived for applicants from low-income families and Aboriginal and Torres Strait Islander communities.

-The following information gives you a comprehensive overview about the selection and application process:
+The following information gives you a comprehensive overview of the selection and application process:

 About the Schools - gives a brief explanation of the four selective entry high schools in Victoria and includes links to their websites

 How to Apply - outlines important points to consider prior to applying, including who is eligible to apply and application timelines

 Practice Tests - provides information and practice tests to prepare your child prior to sitting the entrance examination

 Sitting the Entrance Examination - outlines general information and tips to help your child prepare for the examination; it also explains what your child can bring (and not bring) to the examination.